phantompants/M5Dial-World-Clock/README.md

 # M5Dial-World-Clock
 Using ChatGPT Code Pilot:

-write code for the M5Dial for use as a world clock:
+write code for the M5Dial for use as an analog world clock:
 - use wifi SSID "WiFi-SSD" with password "12345678"
 - include each major timezone in Australia and USA
 - Add every 1 hour timezone (from UTC-12 to UTC+14) with a city label